Wren Academy: All Through Academy

 Wren Academy is an all-through academy school, including Sixth form, meaning that it has pupils and students from Reception through to Year 13.
 Starting in 2008 with 6 forms of 180 Year 7 students the Academy grew each year with additional year groups added.
 The Sixth Form opened in 2013 with a two form Primary school phase starting in 2015.
 The school has 1640 pupils and students.

 It is a mixed sex comprehensive school, where pupils are taught in single sex classes in core subjects (Maths, English and Science), and top-set Physical Education classes.

 The school is sponsored by London Diocesan Board for Schools and a broadly Christian ethos guided from the Church of England.
 It is co-sponsored by Berkhamsted School.

 The Academy is an associate member of the Woodard group of schools.

 Ofsted Inspections

 Since opening in 2008 Wren Academy has received three Outstanding Ofsted reports.
 The latest in 2018 covered the Primary and Secondary phases rating the school outstanding in every category.

+Staff

-Adam Justice-Mills, convicted of 78 counts of child sexual offences in Barnet and Haringey between 2000 and 2020, was a cover supervisor at the school from September 2010 to July 2014.
+Adam Justice-Mills, convicted of 78 counts of child sexual offences in Barnet and Haringey between 2000 and 2020, was a full-time cover supervisor at the school from September 2010 to July 2014.